New Hampshire is sued over removal of marker dedicated to Communist Party leader

 Under the current process, any person, municipality or agency can suggest a marker as long as they get 20 signatures from New Hampshire residents.
 Supporters must draft the marker’s text and provide footnotes and copies of supporting documentation, according to the state Division of Historical Resources.
 The division and a historical resources advisory group evaluate the criteria.

 The lawsuit said that policies and guidelines used by the department to run the program are invalid because their adoption wasn’t consistent with requirements of the Administrative Procedures Act.
-The lawsuit said Stewart didn’t even follow the guidelines, which require the department to consult with an advisory historical resources council before markers are “retired.”
+The lawsuit said Stewart didn’t even follow the guidelines, which require the department to consult with the advisory historical resources council before markers are “retired.”